 Staying off your lawn during the dry season is one of the best ways to ensure it survives the drought.
 Drought puts a lot of stress on your lawn and you do not want to add additional stress to the lawn during times of drought.
-Activities like detaching and aeration should be held off until the conditions improve.
+Activities like detaching, aeration and scarifying lawn should be held off until the conditions improve.
 These activities can lead to loss of moisture, something you should be trying to avoid as much as possible during a drought.

 Also, skip fertilizing the lawn if there is not enough water to support new plant growth.
 Nitrogen fertilizers lead to lots of new growth which makes the grass use more water to support these new growths.
 Also, these new growths may be tender and not as drought-resistant as mature parts of the grass.

 Herbicide treatments should also be avoided during the dry season.
 Herbicides are extremely stressful to plants even when they are actively growing and there is enough water to support their growth.
 Also, the added strain to your grass due to herbicides leads to the overgrowth of weeds because the grass is unable to suppress the weeds.

 To survive a drought or drier-than-normal season, you need to irrigate responsibly.
 If you cannot come up with a comprehensive watering plan, avoid watering altogether.
 This is because if you let the lawn go into dormancy and then start watering it, that confuses the plants and can cause permanent damage.

 Also, avoid using automated systems during the dry season.
 Watering manually allows you to check if all areas of the lawn are getting water and that each of the areas is being watered evenly.
 Deep, infrequent watering in the early hours of the morning is ideal.
 Doing it this way helps reduce evaporation and ensures the grass has enough water to thrive until the next watering.